profithunterscoin/phc/contrib/wallettools/phc-walletbuddy/windows/README.txt

 - Run wallet in "normal" or "repair wallet" mode

-Installing PHC Wallet Buddy 1.0:
+Installing PHC Wallet Buddy 1.1:

-Step 1 - Unzip the archive or download from https://github.com/BiznatchEnterprises/phc/releases/download/1.0-windows/phc-walletbuddy-windows.zip
-Step 2 - this file, curl.exe and phc-walletbuddy.bat into the same directory (folder) as phc-qt.exe
+Step 1 - Unzip the most recent archive from http://github.com/profithunterscoin/walletbuddy-win/releases Step 2 - this file, curl.exe and phc-walletbuddy.bat into the same directory (folder) as phc-qt.exe
 If curl.exe is not included in this package:
 Step 3 - Download https://curl.haxx.se/download/curl-7.58.0.zip